 Grants will be awarded for a one-year duration.
 The actual start date may vary based on specific needs (timing of hiring, etc.) and will be agreed upon after the grant is awarded.
+Successful awardees from the first cycle are eligible to apply for a renewal in the third cycle, with a budget and scope of work that can be either similar or altered depending on project needs.
+Renewals will be evaluated alongside new applications.
 No-cost extensions will be considered.